Harmonicorps/betaleaf.github.com/_posts/2016-12-11-DotaRandom.md

 ### A Random Hero Generator for Dota.
 Uses the Random.org API.

 With this tool, you will never get locked into a hero you can't play well again.
-Features all heroes, including the unreleased Monkey King.

-  * If you happen to roll Monkey King and he hasn't been released yet, just reroll.

 ---